 9.Valisvara Temple

 Valisvara temple is a Hindu temple located in the town of Thiruvalisvaram in Tirunelveli district of Tamil Nadu.
-The temple is dedicated to Shiva where he is depicted in sukhasana pose.
+One of the Chola dynasty temples, this temple is dedicated to Shiva where he is depicted in sukhasana pose.
 It was constructed by the Cholas in the early part of the 10th century AD and is considered to be one of the best examples of Chola architecture.

 Suggested Read: 5 Homestays In Chennai For A True Tamilian Hospitality